jakerudolph/matlab_standards/matlab_standards.md

 ## Structure Ownership

 **Description:** Ownership of a structure resides with the creator of that structure, so fields **SHOULD NOT** be added or removed from an existing structure outside of the function in which it was created.

 **Rationale:** Adding or removing fields from an existing structure outside of the function in which it was created reduces the robustness of the code.
 Related to coder compatibility, in generated code, adding a new field to a structure that has already been read or indexed will cause an error.
+If there is a need to modify a structure created elsewhere, consider reformatting the code to convert the structure to a class.

 DO:
 ```matlab